 Note that SNMPv1 error codes SHOULD NOT be used without any change when processing SNMPv2c or SNMPv3 messages, except in the case of proxy forwarding.
+Also, SNMPv1 access to MIB data SHOULD NOT be used when processing SNMPv2c or SNMPv3 messages.
 In the case of proxy forwarding, for backwards compatibility, SNMPv1 error codes may be used without any change in a forwarded SNMPv2c or SNMPv3 message.

-The following sections describe the behaviour of a command responder application which supports multiple SNMP message versions, and which uses some combination of SNMPv1 and SNMPv2 access to MIB data.
+The following sections describe the behaviour of a command responder application which supports multiple SNMP message versions, and which uses SNMPv2 access to MIB data when processing an SNMPv1 message.

-4.1.2.1.
+4.2.2.1.
 Handling Counter64

-The SMIv2 [7] defines one new syntax that is incompatible with SMIv1.
+The SMIv2 [RFC2578] defines one new syntax that is incompatible with SMIv1.
 This syntax is Counter64.
 All other syntaxes defined by SMIv2 are compatible with SMIv1.